ChalmersGU-data-structure-courses/general-course-information/exam-info.md

 - To pass the exam, you must pass 5 of the 6 basic questions.
 - To get grade 4, you must also be awarded at least 2 points for the advanced questions.
 - To get grade 5, you must also be awarded at least 4 points for the advanced questions.

-(If your course uses the G/VG grading scale, then you need 3 advanced points to get a VG.)

 ## Past exams